openfisca/biryani/docs/source/tutorial.rst

     >>> any_string_to_float(u'42')
     (42.0, None)

-.. note:: The builtin converter :func:`biryani.baseconv.decode`: does the same thing as the conversion function above.
+.. note:: The builtin converter :func:`biryani.baseconv.decode_str`: does the same thing as the conversion function above.

    So the converter could be simplified to::

         >>> anything_to_float = conv.pipe(
-        ...     conv.decode(),
+        ...     conv.decode_str(),
         ...     conv.test_isinstance(unicode),
         ...     conv.str_to_float,
         ...     )